Shazzadul-Shakib/Shazzadul-Shakib/README.md

 ## About Me || [Resume](https://drive.google.com/file/d/1eV34o00ZI29mAzzTgGbJm1tpv0MJ2gsq/view)

 <p>I'm Shazzadul Islam Shakib, a dedicated and self taught Full Stack Developer with a strong enthusiasm for crafting sophisticated and functional web applications.
-Software Engineer with 2.5+ years of experience building scalable full-stack applications using React, Next.js, Node.js, and MongoDB.
+Have 2.5+ years of experience building scalable full-stack applications using React, Next.js, Node.js, and MongoDB.
 Skilled in performance optimization, clean architecture, and efficient state management with Redux Toolkit and Zustand.
 Strong problem-solver with hands-on experience across the full stack development.
 A quick learner and team player focused on delivering reliable and efficient software.</p>

 ---